novellusaahmad/DB/README.md

 | Shared Notes & Commentary | `notes` | `notes`<br>`note_links` | Centralises free-text commentary with polymorphic links instead of multiple specialised note tables. |

 Total legacy tables covered: **149**.

+## Working with polymorphic relationships

+Laravel's morph relationships map cleanly onto the consolidated tables through shared `{name}_type` and `{name}_id` columns.
+The following subsections outline the primary polymorphic tables and how they should be used inside the application layer.

+### Core party data

+- **`contact_points`** – Store emails, phones, and other communication details for any entity (`Entity::morphMany('contactable')`) or domain object that needs to surface contact data.
+Each record captures the reference value for its contact type, verification state, and optional metadata for channel-specific settings.【F:refactored_ddl.sql†L71-L96】
+- **`address_links`** – Associate one or more `postal_addresses` to any model (`morphMany('addressable')`) while tracking usage (billing, service, collateral) and validity windows.
+This replaces the collection of bespoke join tables found in the legacy schema.【F:refactored_ddl.sql†L109-L140】
+- **`financial_accounts`** – Attach bank or settlement instructions to any owning record via `morphMany('accountable')`, capturing account type, identifiers, and lifecycle dates for compliance and audit needs.【F:refactored_ddl.sql†L142-L165】

+### Cross-record relationships and metadata

+- **`relationship_links`** – General-purpose join table for relating any two records (e.g., entities to deals, entities to assets) using `morphTo` pairings for the `left` and `right` sides.
+Store the reference-valued relationship type, optional roles, contextual target (deal version, asset, workflow step), state transitions, and financial exposure so the same structure powers introducers, guarantors, or asset pledges.【F:refactored_ddl.sql†L200-L223】
+- **`attribute_assignments`** – Extend any model with typed custom fields via `morphMany('owner')`.
+The table supports text, numeric, date, and JSON values as well as effective dating for regulatory history tracking.【F:refactored_ddl.sql†L169-L198】
+- **`note_links`, `document_links`, `notification_targets`, and `form_documents`** – Each link table carries `{target}_type` and `{target}_id` columns so shared content stores (notes, documents, notifications, forms) can be attached to deals, assets, entities, or workflow instances without additional join tables.
+Within Laravel, expose these through `morphMany`/`morphToMany` relationships to centralise collaboration data.【F:refactored_ddl.sql†L324-L528】

+### Activity and workflow tracking

+- **`activity_logs`** – Implements a polymorphic audit trail using `subject_type/subject_id` and `causer_type/causer_id` pairs.
+This aligns with Laravel's Spatie Activitylog package, allowing the application to record lifecycle events against any morphable record while retaining the original audit attributes from the legacy system.【F:refactored_ddl.sql†L1-L20】
+- **`workflow_instances`**, **`workflow_events`**, and **`notifications`** – Workflow executions link back to their governing deals, tasks, or assets via morph columns.
+Notifications reuse the same approach to deliver alerts to entities, roles, or external targets, reducing schema sprawl while keeping every historical reference reachable from Laravel models.【F:refactored_ddl.sql†L248-L528】

+These polymorphic tables eliminate the need for discrete join tables per domain concept.
+When modelling in Laravel:

+1. Define `morphMany`/`morphTo` relationships on each participating Eloquent model matching the `{column_base}_type`/`{column_base}_id` pairs from the schema.
+2. Use reference data (`reference_values`) to constrain permissible relationship, contact, or workflow types so that business rules remain declarative and centrally managed.【F:refactored_ddl.sql†L5-L44】
+3. Leverage the `metadata` JSON columns for infrequently used attributes that existed in the legacy schema without introducing new tables, preserving flexibility while keeping the table count low.